clwainwright/CosmoTransitions/README.rst

 Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To install CosmoTransitions, simply put the 'cosmoTransitions' folder somewhere in your path.
 Then from a python prompt one should be able to ``import cosmoTransitions`` and run the code.
-For examples, look in the ``test`` folder.
+For examples, look in the ``examples`` folder.

 CosmoTransitions makes extensive use of numpy_ and scipy_, and the plotting functions use matplotlib_.
 It is recommended that users also install IPython_ for easier interactive use (IPython also contains an excellent html-based python notebook, which is very handy for organizing computational and scientific work).
 These packages can be installed separately (using e.g. easy_install_), or as part of a bundle (see the Anaconda_ distribution or the `Enthought Canopy`_ distribution).